AliRezaJoodi/Electronics_Exercises/PowerSupply_DCtoDC_Flyback_Isolated_LT3844/README.md

 ## Flyback DC-DC Converter, Isolated, Based on LT3844

-Note: LT3844 is not common for isolated feedback.
-This is just an exercise.
+Note: Using LT3844 for isolated feedback is uncommon.
+Note: This example is for exercise purposes.
 Note: Feedback based on Optocoupler and LT431 in v2.0 need to be better.

 ### Simulate